timmot/tab-arranger/README.md

 * In Chrome, Tools>Extensions
 * Tick Developer Mode
 * Load unpacked extension...
-* Browse to where you saved the repo and select the folder
+* Browse to and select the repo

+Use
+---
+* Right click in the context of a page
+* Click 'Arrange Tabs'